Skip Nav Destination

 Published: 16 March 2009

-... age.
+... of age.
 AmplexRed was used to measure H 2 O 2 production.
 Activities of the antioxidant enzymes Mn-SOD (manganese superoxide dismutase), GPx (glutathione peroxidase) and catalase were measured.
 Compared with controls, a significant increase in Complex I H 2 O 2 production was found in intact mitochondria...

 Articles